MatthieuDartiailh/bytecode/README.rst

 instruction has 3 main attributes: lineno, name, arg.
 Jumps use labels to blocks, each block object has an unique label.

+It's possible to get a flat code with only one block and without labels: use Code.disassemble(code, use_labels=False).

 bytecode 0.0 has been written to reimplement the CPython 3.6 peephole optimizer in pure Python.
 This version only supports Python 3.6.